 This simple act of kindness, compassion and caring for community eventually inspired the development of a small organization dedicated solely to helping shoepeople in need.
-Setting up at 210 Lincoln Street, from which organization would take its name, A.A.
-Bloom, Abe Borkowitz, Morris Rosenston and Al Schachat founded the Two Ten Footwear Foundation.
+Setting up at 210 Lincoln Street, from which the organization would take its name, A.A.
+Bloom, Abe Berkowitz, Morris Rosenston and Al Schachat founded the Two Ten Footwear Foundation.

 Since its founding, Two Ten Footwear Foundation focused exclusively on employees of the U.S footwear industry.
 In the early 1990’s, the international footwear community reached out for help and Two Ten responded.

 Launching a trial Two Ten International program, the emergency financial services assisted shoepeople in Hong Kong, Taiwan, and Canada.
-Complications in dealing with multiple international communities, cultures, and policies made the efforts too difficult and Two Ten turned its focus back to the United States.
+Complications in dealing with multiple international communities, cultures, and policies made the efforts too difficult and Two Ten returned its focus back to the United States.

 The Two Ten Footwear Foundation scholarship program continued to grow through generous donations and successful fundraising, and Two Ten evolved its scholarship opportunities to meet the greater needs of the industry.

-In addition to offering standard higher-education scholarships, Two Ten added a professional development scholarship by partnering with the industry-leading design school Arsutoria.
-This not only increased opportunity for advancement within the industry, but also began to establishTwo Ten within the design community.
+In addition to offering standard higher-education scholarships, Two Ten added a professional development scholarship by partnering with the industry-leading design schools ARSUTORIA, Pensole Footwear Academy and FIT.
+This not only increased opportunity for advancement within the industry, but also began to establish Two Ten within the design community.

 The last decade has brought many new initiatives designed to meet the ever-changing needs of the industry and its workforce.
 In addition to offering emergency financial support, natural disaster recovery, counseling services and scholarships to footwear employees and their families, Two Ten Footwear Foundation has become the epicenter of the footwear industry by providing the programs and professional support required to continually inspire and advance our workforce.
-Today the Foundation engages and unites the footwear community through events, professional groups, volunteer programs and more.
+Today, the Foundation engages and unites the footwear community through events, professional groups, volunteer programs and more.

-The Two Ten Women In Footwear Industry (WIFI) actively connects and inspires the industry’s most influential women and next generation leaders through mentoring, educational programs, seminars and special events.
+The Two Ten Women In Footwear Industry (WIFI) actively connects and inspires the industry’s most influential women and next-generation leaders through mentoring, educational programs, seminars, and special events.

-And the newly formed Two Ten Associate Board is a group of the industry’s next generation of leaders from across the U.S. who work together to support the mission of Two Ten Footwear Foundation and ensure the continuation of its 78-year legacy.
+And the newly formed Two Ten Associate Board is a group of the industry’s next generation of leaders from across the U.S. who work together to support the mission of Two Ten Footwear Foundation and ensure the continuation of its 80-year legacy.